Maksadbek/blog/_posts/2017-11-26-golang-mutex-internals.markdown

 }
 ```

-This make concurrent read/write operations safe and there will not be data races.
+This makes concurrent read/write operations safely and there will not be data races.
 The map's state is read and written atomically.
 If the goroutine #1 is reading the state it acquires the lock.
-and if the goroutine #2 want to change/read the state at the same time,
+Then, when goroutine #2 want to change/read the state at the same time,
-it has to wait until the lock will not be released by the gorotuines #1.
+it has to wait until the lock will not be released by the goroutines #1.
 That's ok for now and we are satisfied with that.

-But, what if we change the state once in a hour and read every second.
+But, what if we change the state once in an hour and read every second.
 Reading the state concurrently does mutate the shared state and it is race free.
 The idea is to let multiple goroutines to hold the lock for reading,
 but only one goroutine can hold the lock for writing.